-After some consideration, I’ve decided to pull the trigger on a different domain name - guyon.io.
-Depending on when you’re reading this, guyon.io may or may not be active.
+After some consideration, I decided to pull the trigger on a different domain name - guyon.io.
 In the event that you have gkubed.com bookmarked or a subscription to it with RSS (💕), do move those to guyon.io.
 This is because guyon.io is way more memorable than gkubed.com, and most people don’t know what gkubed is (I’m Guyon the third - G³).
+Additionally, on bigger screens, images should now be bigger and higher quality - and load faster too!
+In fact, every image on the site was tracked down and re-exported - which took forever but was time well invested.

 I put off documenting this car entirely too long and for a couple of reasons.
 First - it’s a large undertaking - one that’s time consuming and one I really want to do justice to.
 Secondly, it never really felt like the right time to put it together, as the next “stage” was always just around the corner.
 Well, finally it really does feel like the right time and I’ve managed to wedge this task into my schedule to get it done.
 I hope you enjoy it as much as I enjoyed putting it together.